 Using relationships as a means to control

-She was using manipulative language with them.
+My mom was using manipulative language with our girls.
 She was putting on guilt trips for not being able to see them as often as she would like, and trying to persuade them to tell us that they should come hang out with us again.

-And they were basically using their relationship with our kids to try to find power over us.
-And my daughters who were—who are—the oldest of the six… We have three daughters and they’re oldest of our six kids.
+They were basically using their unhealthy relationship with our kids to try to find power over us.

-So we directly told them [my parents], “You cannot treat our kids like adults.
-And you cannot use your relationship with them to get what you want.
-That is not okay.
+So we directly told them [my parents], “You cannot treat our kids like little adults.
+And you cannot use your relationship with them to meet your own needs.
+That is not okay!”

 We were very direct with them [my parents and brother] and they continued to do it.

 And so when we saw that they were, and our kids could tell.
-Like, they weren’t even, it was obvious to our girls.
+It was obvious to our girls.

 Ignoring the boundaries

-So finally we set the boundary and said, “Do not contact us anymore.”
+So finally we set clear boundaries and said, “Do not contact us anymore.”

 And even that they couldn’t respect!